Tickets for the comedy extravaganza Festival Supreme are on sale now.

 Neil Young recorded his entire new album, the covers record A Letter Home, live in the 1947 Voice-O-Graph booth, coming out with a record that pops and hisses with old-school flair.
 Jack White says it's the only vinyl-recording booth left in the world that’s open to the public, as the booths were typically found in arcades and at tourist attractions from about the 1940s through the ’70s.Visitors to Third Man Records in Nashville can record live in the booth and mail their record out, as seen in this video.

-Jazz at LACMA continues this spring and into summer with a slate of free jazz shows every Friday evening at 6 p.m.
+Jazz at LACMA continues through November with a slate of free jazz shows every Friday evening at 6 p.m.
 Amoeba is a community sponsor of the series.
 Check out the whole lineup here.